ririck0/vim-interestingwords/README.md

 let g:interestingWordsRandomiseColors = 1
 ```

+## Extended Functionality

+The plugin has been extended to support highlighting across multiple files and sessions, ensuring consistent behavior across all open windows.
+This modification ensures that the highlighting is applied to all open buffers, including those opened after the initial session.
 ## Credits

-The idea to build this plugin came from the **@stevelosh** video's where he shows some pretty cool configurations from his .vimrc.
-He named this configuration interesting words, and I choose to keep the name for this plugin.
-The video is on youtube: https://www.youtube.com/watch?v=xZuy4gBghho
+The idea to build this plugin came from the @stevelosh video's where he shows some pretty cool configurations from his .vimrc.
+He named this configuration interesting words, and I chose to keep the name for this plugin.
+The video is on YouTube: https://www.youtube.com/watch?v=xZuy4gBghho
+This plugin was further modified to extend highlighting across multiple files and sessions, ensuring consistent behavior across all open windows.